songweizhi/MetaCHIP/README.md

 #### Third-party software
 MetaCHIP makes use of the following 3rd party dependencies and assumes these are on your system path.
-Specify full path to their executables in the config file if they are not on the system path.
+Specify full path to their executables in MetaCHIP's config file (MetaCHIP_config.py, which can be found in Python's folder lib/site-packages/MetaCHIP) if they are not on the system path.
 * [Prodigal](https://github.com/hyattpd/Prodigal): protein-coding gene prediction tool for prokaryotic genomes.
 * [HMMER](http://hmmer.org): tool for biosequence analysis using profile hidden Markov models.
 * [MAFFT](https://mafft.cbrc.jp/alignment/software/): multiple sequences alignment program.